Why Stanford University? Facts About Stanford University

 Stanford’s reputation as an elite school is reflected in its powerful alumni network.
 From the technology and finance fields to politics and arts, Stanford alumni have made significant contributions to the world.
 Its graduates include influential business leaders such as Larry Page, Elon Musk, Sergey Brin, and many more.

 Current students benefit from alumni connections in opportunities such as mentorship, internships, and post-graduation employment.
 Many Stanford alumni are willing to support and connect with current students and graduates.
-So it's easier for students to quickly enter the workforce and gain industry insights through a lifelong connection.
+So, it's easier for students to quickly enter the workforce and gain industry insights through a lifelong connection.

 What Does it Take to Study at Stanford?

-While grades and test scores are important at Stanford — as for most other universities — the admissions board assesses applicants through a holistic admissions process that doesn't only consider grades and tests but also extracurricular activities in school and the community.
-At Stanford, applicants should be involved in clubs, sports, community service programs, and leadership activities.
+While grades and test scores are important at Stanford — as for most other universities — the admissions board assesses applicants through a holistic admissions process, meaning that your demonstrated involvement in activities and communities outside of school is valued.What Stanford Alumni Have to Say About Their Experience

 1. Stanford President, John Hennessy (2000 - 2016)